anas-stuff/0x61nas/README.md

 - I'm currently learning IT in the EELU university 😁
 - But I learning to programming Since I was 13 years old 😄
-- I'm very very very love programming 🖤
+- I'm very very very in love with programming 🖤
 - And I'm love cats very much too 😍
 - I like listening to music too ❤
 - I am looking for help with learning machine learning 🤔